-If your legal rights have been breached as part of a SIM swap scam, for instance, your phone company bypassed security checks or your bank has failed to make checks before allowing large and/or unusual transactions, you may be entitled to make a claim for compensation.
+If your legal rights have been breached as part of a SIM swap scam, for instance, if your phone company bypassed security checks or your bank has failed to contact you in the instance of large and/or unusual transactions, you may be entitled to claim compensation.

 How JMW Can Help

-The first sign of a SIM swap scam is usually the loss of all phone signal, especially in a place you normally have good phone reception.
+The first sign of a SIM swap scam is usually the loss of all phone signal, which is particularly noticeable in places where you normally have a good connection.
 This occurs when the new SIM has been activated and your account is being accessed through a new device, leaving your old SIM card unusable.

 If you believe SIM swap fraud has occurred, or is occurring, you should take the following steps:

-- Contact your bank to let them know of the fraud and place a block against any large purchases.
+- Contact your bank to let them know the fraud has taken place and to put a block against any large purchases

-Advice to follow to avoid falling victim to a SIM swap scam includes:
+In order to avoid falling victim to a SIM swap scam, phone users should:

-- Keeping any online information about yourself to a minimum (for example, not posting your date of birth).
+- Keep any online information about yourself to a minimum (for example, not posting your date of birth online)

-- Finding out what kind of alerts can be set up with your phone provider or bank to notify you of any attempts to access your accounts.
+- Find out what kind of alerts can be set up with your phone provider or bank to notify you of any attempts to access your accounts

-- Using encrypted messaging services, rather than SMS, as authentication for sensitive accounts.
+- Use encrypted messaging services, rather than SMS, as authentication for sensitive accounts

-- Checking with your phone provider to see if any new SIM cards have been issued.
+- Check with your phone provider to see if any new SIM cards have been issued

 If you receive anything suspicious, such as an unexpected text from the bank or an email asking for bank details, contact your bank and phone company on a publically available and secure number immediately.

 Talk to Us